 Next week, on Monday, October 16, 2017, Planned Parenthood of Southern New England (PPSNE) will host a night of engaging discussion with The New York Times best-selling author Irin Carmon.
-Tickets are still available for what will surely be an evening filled with purpose and partnership.

 The special event will take place at the College Street Music Hall, 238 College Street, New Haven, Conn. beginning at 5:30 p.m. with a special pre-event reception for sponsors that includes a meet-and-greet with Carmon.
 The general reception begins at 6:15 p.m. and features passed hors d’oeuvres, coffee, and dessert.
 The main program begins at 7 p.m. and will include audience Q&A. Described by The New York Times as being “known for her smarts and feminist bona fides,” Carmon is a journalist and author.
 She is a contributing writer to the Washington Post and the co-author of Notorious RBG: The Life and Times of Ruth Bader Ginsburg, which spent three months on The New York Times Best Sellers list and has gone into its twelfth printing.

 “We are thrilled to welcome Irin Carmon for the first time at our New Haven event.
 Her unique perspective and feminist voice will delight our guests,” said Kafi Rouse, Vice President of Public Relations and Marketing with Planned Parenthood of Southern New England.
 “We hope our friends and supporters will join us for what is sure to be an entertaining and enlightening evening.”